nemild/hack-the-media/README.md

 - Support others who write seemingly tangential content that supports the need for your product (example: containerization companies and microservices)
 - Write something controversial that you don’t fully believe
   - Controversial posts engage partisans and evoke vitriol (“engagement”) on the other side in social media, which is the fuel to get something widely discussed

+### Common Players in the Engineering Ecosystem and Their Incentives

+#### Venture Capitalists (VCs)

+- **Key goals**: Source and win deals, market their portfolio companies
+- Create content to show themselves as thought leaders and paint their portfolio companies in the best light
+- Have a difficult time critiquing entrepreneurs, as they need to seem founder friendly as they compete for deals
+- Function as a powerful ally for their portfolio companies, but also means you should critically weigh their messaging

+#### Dev Tool Companies

+- **Key goals**: Get uptake for their tools
+- Sponsor content that justifies their tools; can be direct justification - or indirect (e.g., containerization companies and the push for microservices)
+- May push their tools as the future, while suggesting that existing tools are anachronistic

+#### Training Programs

+- **Key goals**: sell classes/content
+- Push new technology as new technology has less existing content - and often enables higher pricing for training programs
+- Ally for motivated dev tool vendors, as both financially benefit from having engineers uptake newer dev tools

 ### Sources and Hacks
 ## Social Media